zakvarty/website/content/authors/varty/_index.md

 I am interested in applied statistics.
 In particular, I enjoy developing models and methods to provide insight in environmental and industrial applications.

-A short decription of my PhD research topic and past projects can be found on this page.
-This is followed by a summary of my teaching and outreach activities.
+A short decription of my PhD research topic is given on this page.
+This is followed by a summary of my past projects, teaching and outreach activities.